Have you realized how many passwords we have nowadays?

 In some cases, we reuse the user account information, which isn’t very secure, but still they are too many to memorize them all.
 So, some time ago I had to search for a password manager.
 But…

 What is a password manager?

-It is a software that allows you to save your password in a secure way, by encrypting your data.
-At the same time it helps you to keep it organized and available from different devices.
+Software that allows you to save all your passwords in a secure way, by encrypting your data.
+It also helps you to keep them all organized and available from different devices.

 Why do I need one?

-Sometimes we underestimate the use of such applications, but considering the number of password we manage nowadays with so many accounts, it is difficult to memorize all the password and store them in a safe way (PLEASE, do not write your passwords on post-its around your computer, where everybody can read them!
+Sometimes we underestimate the use of such applications, but considering the number of password we manage nowadays, it is difficult to memorize them all and store them in a safe way -PLEASE, do not write your passwords on post-its around your computer, where everybody can read them!
 You need to store them in a safe way.
 Password managers do that.

 How do they work?

-Every application may have differences, but in general all of them have some basic functionalities in common: They Encrypt the data and Share it so that we can have access from different devices.
+Every application has differences, but in general all of them have some basic functionalities in common: They Encrypt the data and Share it so that we can have access from different devices.
 Besides, they also have the possibility to share the data with other users, for example, team members.